pattanadeen/SmartMovie/README.md

 This README will show how each module mentioned in the report can be built and tested.

-The Smart Movie Chatbot have the following architectures:

-- User Interface: Facebook Messenger is the main user interface for interacting with the chatbot.
-Users can ask questions about movies by messaging to the Facebook page called "Smart Movie Recommendations".
-Facebook Messenger is connect to
-- IBM Cloud Functions:

 ## User Interface

 Facebook Messenger is integrated with IBM Watson Assistant.
 This requires the developer to have a Meta Developer account.
 The IBM Watson Assistant's exported skill file can be found [here](./IBM%20Cloud/Smart-Movie-Chatbot-dialog.json).